1jour1vin

 About the estate:

 In the 14th century, La Doys was a farmstead belonging to Lafite.
 After enjoying its heyday at the turn of the 19th and 20th centuries under the name Château Ladouys, this estate had virtually disappeared.
 It was revived (and renamed after his wife) by Christian Thiéblot in the 1980s, then by Natexis starting in 1989.
-In 2008, there was another change of ownership with Jacky and Françoise Lorenzetti (Pédesclaux in Pauillac), who sold their network of real estate agencies to invest in the vineyard.
+In 2008, there was another change in ownership when Jacky and Françoise Lorenzetti (of Pédesclaux in Pauillac) took over; they had sold their network of real estate agencies to invest in the vineyard.
 They undertook a major restructuring program for the 45 hectares of vineyards.

 Robert Parker - Wine Advocate